mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

 - Download the Konvoy binary and extract it in your environment in the same manner as the initial install.
 - Update the `cluster.yaml` file with the changes outlined below.
-- Run `konovy up --upgrade` which first upgrades the version of Kubernetes on all of the control-plane nodes.
+- Run `konvoy up --upgrade` which first upgrades the version of Kubernetes on all of the control-plane nodes.
 The command then upgrades the rest of the nodes, the platform service addons, and installs any additional addons specified in the `cluster.yaml` file.

 ## Before you begin